keegango/lsqpy/README.md

 ### Sum of Squares Expressions

-	objective = sum_sq(expression) + 10*sumsq(x) # Create an objective
+	objective = sum_sq(expression) + 10*sum_sq(x) # Create an objective

-lsqpy handles objectives that are formed by summing the squares of the entries of an affine expression.
-As in the example above, a sumsq expression is formed by first creating a variable or affine expression then calling the function sumsq() on it. sumsq expressions can also be combined in two ways:
+The objective of least-squares problems are sum of squares expressions, which are made by summing the squares of the entries of one or more affine expressions.
+In the simplest case, we might lsqpy handles objectives that are formed by summing the squares of the entries of an affine expression.
+As in the example above, a sum of squares expression is formed by first creating a variable or affine expression then calling the function sum_sq on it.
+Sum of squares expressions can also be created in two ways:
-* The sum of two sumsq expressions is also a sumsq expression
+* Two sum of squares expressions can be summed to form another sum of squares expression
-* A sumsq expression can be multiplied by a positive scalar to produce a new sumsq expression
+* A sum of squares expression multiplied by a positive scalar is also a sum of squares expression

 ### Solving